adelcasse/LKIA/README.md

 SOLO ONLY

-Can be used starting level 27 (we use the magnum weapon)
+Can be used starting level 29 (we use the magnum weapon) (27 if we remove the use of the FLAMME chip)

 #### Uses :

  * weapon : MAGNUM
- * chips : PEBBLE, SPARK, ICE, BANDAGE, HELMET, PROTEIN, CURE, STRETCHING
+ * chips : PEBBLE, SPARK, ICE, BANDAGE, HELMET, PROTEIN, CURE, STRETCHING, FLAME